mphakanation/mphakanation/README.md

 - 👋 Hi, I’m @mphakanation
 - 👀 I’m interested in being a:
-Software engineer
+Software engineer/Data Scientist
 - 🌱 I’m currently learning Diploma in IT
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me IG:@mphakanation
+- 📫 How to reach me IG:@mphakanation Whatsapp 0658256622

 <!---
 mphakanation/mphakanation is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.